The Big Sleep (1946)

 General Sternwood: If I seem a bit sinister as a parent, Mr. Marlowe, it's because my hold on life is too slight to include any Victorian hypocrisy.
-I need hardly add that any man who has lived as I have and indulges for the first time in parenthood at my age deserves all he gets.
+I need hardly add that any man who has lived as I have and who indulges, for the first time, in parenthood, at my age, deserves all he gets.

 Philip Marlowe: I know he was a good man at whatever he did.
 No one was more pleased than I when I heard you had taken him on as your... whatever he was.

 Philip Marlowe: I can do what?
 Where?
 Oh no, I wouldn't like that.
 Neither would my daughter.